 Scheme A pays £250,000 as a return of fund.
 The entirety of the fund at the date of payment is used to provide the £250,000 lump sum death benefit.
 There is no dependant’s pension proportion amount for scheme A.

 Applying the dependant’s pension proportion to the value of the lump sum payable from scheme C on 5 April 2006 (£3 million) gives a dependants’ pension proportion amount of £1 million.
 Subtracting this from the £3.2 million (total amount of lump sums from scheme A and C at initial stage) gives a value of £2.2 million for Sangita’s ‘pre-commencement rights to death benefits’.

+Previous page

+Next page